cwarner11/digit_png/README.md

 Needs to be edited

+Before running this server, you will need to download:

+The latest version of Python - https://www.python.org/downloads/

+The latest version of Django - https://www.djangoproject.com/download/

+The latest version of Pillow - https://pypi.org/project/Pillow/#files

 To run this server; in your computers terminal, cd into the folder that contains manage.py file.
 Then run